hphelion/documentation/commercial/commercial.install-beta-ovsvapp.md

 #Deploying and configuring OVSvApp for HP Virtual Cloud Networking (VCN) on ESX hosts

-HP Virtual Cloud Networking (VCN) is an enhanced networking (Neutron) module of HP Helion OpenStack that delivers network virtualization to orchestrate your data center infrastructure.
+HP Virtual Cloud Networking (VCN) is an enhanced networking (Neutron) module of HP Helion OpenStack&#174; that delivers network virtualization to orchestrate your data center infrastructure.

 HP VCN enables you to build a robust, multi-tenant networking infrastructure by providing: